WordPress/plugin-check/docs/CLI.md

 : Specific directories to include in checks (comma-separated, recursive).
 Mutually exclusive with --exclude-directories.
 When specified, only files within the listed directories will be checked.

+[--use-config]
+: Load `.plugin-check.json` and `.distignore` from the plugin root.
+Off by default to keep the scanner behavior predictable.

 [--severity=<severity>]
 : Severity level.